RaisanenMarkus/csharp/docs/part1/part1-6.md

 **Once upon a time**
 **I was falling in love**
 **Now I'm only falling apart**

+* Note: You must type the ' apostorphe mark and not copy it.

 ### EXERCISE 1-4: First Variable
 * The exercise has following structure.